BladeRunnerJS/brjs-site/docs/concepts/model.md

 Many plugins are provided as part of core BRJS but it is easy to add new ones.
 Rather than just being able to look at files, plugins access the domain model.

 The dependency analysis plugin uses the dependency model (which is a graph) to generate the output shown above.
-Similarly we just created a plugin that automatically creates an [application cache](http://www.html5rocks.com/en/tutorials/appcache/beginner/) for a mobile project.
+Similarly you can create a plugin that automatically creates an [application cache](http://www.html5rocks.com/en/tutorials/appcache/beginner/) for a mobile project.
 It consisted of a few hundred lines of code - querying the domain model and generating the `.appcache` file.
+You can find the [brjs-appcache-plugin source code here](https://github.com/caplin/brjs-appcache/).

 #### BRJS [memoizes](http://en.wikipedia.org/wiki/Memoization) the output of model methods